jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   all tests are still passing.
 I have not broken anything yet

-* I could rewrite the ``get_hour`` function to use the same variable name in the operation for example
+* I could rewrite the ``get_hour`` function to use the same variable name instead of a new name for each step in the process, for example

   .. code-block:: python